-Risks Related to Our Funds, Managed Accounts and Limited Partnerships (collectively "Funds")
+Risks Related to Our Funds, Managed Accounts and Limited Partnerships

-Our results of operations are dependent on the performance of our Funds.
-Poor Fund performance will result in reduced Management Fee, Performance Fee and Carried Interest revenues and reduced returns on our proprietary investments in our Funds.
-Poor performance of our Funds will make it difficult for us to retain or attract investors to our Funds and grow our business.
-The performance of each Fund we manage is subject to some or all of the following risks:
+Our results of operations are dependent on the performance of our Funds, Managed Accounts and Limited Partnerships.
+Poor performance of any of the foregoing will result in reduced Management Fee, Performance Fee and Carried Interest revenues and reduced returns on our proprietary investments therein.
+Poor performance of our Funds, Managed Accounts and Limited Partnerships will make it difficult for us to retain or attract investors and grow our business.
+The performance of each Fund, Managed Account and Limited Partnership we manage is subject to some or all of the following risks: